8base/old-documentation/8base-console/graphql-api/mutations/README.md

 * **Disconnect**: Disconnect connected object(s) (update mutation only).

 ### Arguments
-8base accepts to the following mutation arguments, depending on the operation.
+8base accepts the following mutation arguments, depending on the operation.

 * **data**.
 Data used to update or locate the record.
 * **filter**.
 A filter containing a unique field value for locating the record.